Individual Taxpayer Identification Number

 Why It Matters

 It also matters because identity-related tax problems can trigger notices, transcript confusion, and return processing delays when the underlying identifier issue is misunderstood.
+The term helps readers separate the identity number itself from later security steps or account-review steps.

 Where It Appears in a Real Tax Workflow